Immunisation and vaccination

 It spreads very easily and can be serious.

-The whooping cough vaccine is given:
+The whooping cough vaccine is given to:

 Speak to your GP surgery or midwife if you’re 20 weeks pregnant and have not been offered the whooping cough vaccine.